complxalgorithm/graph-data/README.md

 # graph_data
 Command line program that collects precipitation data from user, then graphs the data.

 This is a work-in-progress.
 I created this program so that I could learn the Plotly library.
 More features will be added as time goes on.
+My main focus is generalizing the program so that non-precipitation data can be collected and graphed.

 # Feature
 - Asks user how many months for which they have precipitation data, and then prompts user to enter data (in inches) for each month.